Valleyfest in Spokane Valley

 DsConnections NW promotes awareness and inclusion for people with Down syndrome.
 The easy one-mile walk was developed as a fundraiser and a way to promote the abilities and contributions of people with Down syndrome.
 It begins at 9:30 a.m.
 Saturday, Sept.
 26 at Discovery Playground next to the CenterPlace Regional Event Center.

 Family Bike Ride

 The whole family can join a gentle, easy bike ride along the gorgeous Centennial Trail, choosing from distances of 6.8 miles, 8.8 miles, 13.5 miles, and 15.6 miles.
+Check-in is at 11 a.m.
+Sunday, Sept.
+27 at the Centennial Trail across from Mirabeau Point Park.
 Each route is leader guided.
-Registration for children under 10 is $5 each and anyone older registers for $15 and gets a T-shirt.
-Register here.
+The ride is free but riders are asked to register in advance.

 Valleyfest Needs Volunteers

 Valleyfest is always made successful by its corps of volunteers.
 The event annually gets the help of more than 200 super folks who are committed to ensuring the event runs smoothly.
 If you can help at Valleyfest, call the event office at (509)922-3299 or email email@example.com.